 Sustainable Campus Fund projects in Chemistry

-The second project is very different, and focuses on conserving limited resources.
-Nuclear Magnetic Resonance (NMR) equipment contains magnets which require ultra-low temperatures to operate.
+The second project is very different and focuses on conserving limited resources.
+Nuclear Magnetic Resonance (NMR) equipment contains magnets that require ultra-low temperatures to operate.
 Some of the equipment operates at just a few degrees’ kelvin above absolute zero, or around a staggering -270°C!
-In order to achieve such low temperatures standard refrigeration techniques alone won’t work.
+In order to achieve such low temperatures, standard refrigeration techniques alone won’t work.
 Liquid helium is required instead.
-However, liquid helium evaporates to gaseous form very easily, and requires regular top-ups.
-When helium gas, with it’s very small molecules (only hydrogen is smaller as an element) is released into the atmosphere it is so light that it floats very quickly upwards and out into space.
+However, liquid helium evaporates to gaseous form very easily and requires regular top-ups.
+When helium gas, with its very small molecules (only hydrogen is smaller as an element), is released into the atmosphere it is so light that it floats very quickly upwards and out into space.

 During the course of a year, the NMR lab consumes around 2,500litres of liquid helium.
 However, in nature helium is produced very slowly (so slowly it could legitimately be described as a finite resource) and reserves are becoming extremely limited.
 On earth, it is produced by the radioactive decay of rocks within the crust.
 Helium reserves are most commonly found when the gas has been trapped in the same geological structures which trap methane and other fossil-fuel gases.
 For many years it was an unwanted by-product of oil and gas extraction.
 The United States stock-piled helium during the 20th century then began to sell it off in the 1990s to reduce the ongoing costs of storage.
 This sell-off deflated the market price for helium, and it became common to see helium balloons!
 However, it did not make helium any more abundant on earth, nor speed up the rate of its production from radioactive decay.